KamalSinghKhanna/KamalSinghKhanna/README.md

 🔭  I like  open source projects sometimes and trying to learn devops, full stack.

 ### 🌱 I'm currently studying
-Data Structures and Algorithms in java and machine learning.
+Data Structures and Algorithms in java and web development.

 ### 🚀 Time for some stats